asyncapi/parser-js/docs/ruleset/v2-recommended-ruleset.md

 ### asyncapi2-tags

-AsyncAPI object should have non-empty `tags` array.
+AsyncAPI object should have a non-empty `tags` array.

 #### Good example